Sido Jombati

-Sido Coelho Jombati (born 20 August 1987) is a Portuguese professional footballer who plays as a right back or centre back for Ebbsfleet United.
-He has played in the English Football League for Cheltenham Town and Wycombe Wanderers.
+Sido Coelho Jombati (born 20 August 1987) is a Portuguese footballer who most recently played as a right back or centre back for Salisbury.
+He has played in the English Football League for Cheltenham Town, Wycombe Wanderers and Oldham Athletic.

 Early and personal life

 Born in Lisbon to Angola-Guinea parents, Jombati started his football career with his local team in Portugal, Sporting CP, but he was released at the age of sixteen.
 He was encouraged to come to England by his family, and ended up having a successful trial at Conference National club Exeter City.

 Career

 Weymouth & Basingstoke Town

 His stay at Exeter was brief, only staying there a month, before moving on to Conference South club Weymouth.
 During the 2005–06 season he helped Weymouth gain promotion to the Conference National finishing as champions.
 In the summer of 2008 he joined Conference South team, Basingstoke Town.
 Immediately settled at the Camrose and went on to make 52 appearances, scoring on four occasions, in a variety of positions.
 The Taunton-based player was named Basingstoke supporters' player of the year but jumped at the chance to join Bath City at the end of the season, so that he could move closer to his family, who lived in Somerset.